CleverTap/clevertap-cordova/README.md

     });
   }
 }

 ```

+## 🛠 Integration

-See our [Technical Integration Guide for Android](docs/Integrate-Android.md) and [Technical Integration Guide for iOS](docs/Integrate-iOS.md) for integrating CleverTap into your Cordova/ Ionic app.
+See our [Technical Documentation for Android](docs/Integrate-Android.md) and [Technical Documentation for iOS](docs/Integrate-iOS.md) for instructions on integrating CleverTap into your app.

 ## 📑 Documentation & Example